yassouali/awesome-semi-supervised-learning/README.md

 - Learning from labeled and unlabeled data with label propagation.
   [[pdf]](https://pdfs.semanticscholar.org/8a6a/114d699824b678325766be195b0e7b564705.pdf)
-  - Xiaojin Zhu, Zoubin Ghahramani. *NIPS 2002*
+  - Xiaojin Zhu, Zoubin Ghahramani. *NeurIPS 2002*

 #### 1998